-- Healthy Food and Beverage Standards will be adhered to at meetings and company sponsored events in accordance with Vermont Department of Health Healthy Food Standards. - Healthy Food and Beverages Standards will be adhered to in vending machines in accordance with Vermont Department of Health Healthy Food Standards. - Healthy Food and Beverages Standards will be adhered to in cafes or cafeterias in accordance with Vermont Department of Health Healthy Food Standards...
+- events in accordance with Vermont Department of Health Healthy Food Standards. - with Vermont Department of Health Healthy Food Standards. - Healthy Food and Beverages Standards will be adhered to in cafes or cafeterias in accordance with Vermont Department of Health Healthy Food Standards..